tysonmatanich/netlify-plugin-inline-env/README.md

 This plugin was built to mitigate this issue by inlining the build time environment variable values as part of your code, so that you can consider build time environment variables magically become available for runtime!

-With the original function source file
+With the original Function source file

 ```
 function handler(event, context) {